shibudb-org/shibudb-server/docs/VECTOR_ENGINE.md

 #### From WAL (Write-Ahead Log)

-Vector data is automatically recovered from WAL on server restart:
+Vector data is automatically recovered from WAL on server restart (if WAL is enabled):

 ```bash
 # Restart server (recovery happens automatically)